 When using the data provided in this report, the user must also be sure to perform the appropriate conversions to the data for use in the selected model.
-For example, MODFLOW requires that parameters for transmissivity and leakance be expressed in square feet per day (ft2/day) and cubic feet per day per cubic foot (ft3/day/ft3) units while the Jacob-Hantush model requires that parameters be in the gallons per day per foot of aquifer (gpd/ft) and gallons per day per cubic foot (gpd/ft3) units, respectively.
+For example, MODFLOW, used in qusi-3D simulation, requires that parameters for transmissivity and leakance be expressed in square feet per day (ft/day) and cubic feet per day per cubic foot (ft/day/ft) units while the Jacob-Hantush model requires that parameters be in the gallons per day per foot of aquifer (gpd/ft) and gallons per day per cubic foot (gpd/ft) units, respectively.
 The hydraulic terms of specific yield and storativity are dimensionless and require no conversion.
+Conversely, parameter conversion for MODFLOW simulations of full 3D conceptualization are in feet/day units.